amirkarimi/amirkarimi.github.io/about.md

 I've always worked as a contractor or a part-time employee.
 It gave me the chances to work with various technologies and platforms in different scales.

-I left my home country and joined Cake Solutions at Manchester in Apr 2017.
+I left my home country and moved to Manchester to join Cake Solutions in Apr 2017.